 Reproductive endocrinology and infertility (REI)

-You work exclusively with our five reproductive endocrinologists in the office and the operating room.
+You work exclusively with our seven reproductive endocrinologists in the office and the operating room.
 REI lectures occur one-on-one in the office, and as part of the Friday morning CORE curriculum lectures.

 The Center for Reproductive Medicine, under the direction of Michael J. Glassner, MD, is located at the Bryn Mawr Hospital campus.